-- Although this floor is waterproof, it is not to be used as a moisture barrier. - This product is also not to be installed in areas that have a risk of flooding such as saunas or outdoor areas, seasonal porches, camping trailers, boats, RVs, lanais, rooms that are prone to flooding, or rooms or homes that are not temperature-controlled. - Existing sheet vinyl floors must not be cushioned and not exceed more than one layer in thickness.
-Soft underlayment and soft substrates will diminish the product's inherent strength in the clicking mechanism and resisting indentations and could void the warranty. - Acceptable job site conditions, including subfloor moisture conditions, must be maintained throughout the lifetime of the flooring.
+- Although this floor is waterproof, it is not to be used as a moisture barrier. - This product is also not to be installed in areas that have a risk of flooding such as saunas or outdoor areas, seasonal porches, camping trailers, boats, RVs, lanais, rooms that are prone to flooding, or rooms or homes that are not temperature-controlled.
+3 - Acceptable job site conditions, including subfloor moisture conditions, must be maintained throughout the lifetime of the flooring.